Howard Kelly (actor)

 Howard Kelly was an American vaudeville and film actor.
 He was part of the Pekin Theatre’s stock company.
 He started in some of William D. Foster’s Foster Photoplay Company films including The Railroad Porter and The Barber.

-He had a starring role in The Railroad Porter.
-He also starred in The Barber with Anna Holt and Edgar Lillison.
+Kelly had a starring role in The Railroad Porter, and also starred in The Barber with Anna Holt and Edgar Lillison.

 He starred with Bessie Brown in Billy King's musical Now I'm a Mason at the Grand Theatre in Chicago in 1914.
-He also starred with Brown in King's The Night Raid at the Grand Theatre in Chicago in 1918.
+Kelly also starred with Brown in King's The Night Raid at the Grand Theatre in Chicago in 1918.